Emergent Bell-Triplet State in Proton-Proton Scattering: Abstract

 \section{Abstract}

-Entanglement is a fundamental resource in quantum information science, with profound implications for computing, communication, and metrology.
-Nuclear scattering processes, dominated by rich spin-dependent interactions, offer a natural platform for generating complex spin entanglement.
-Here, using proton-proton scattering as a quantum laboratory, we report the emergence of a near-pure Bell-triplet state at a laboratory energy of 151 MeV and a center-of-mass scattering angle of 90 degrees, with the spin amplitude a transition operator connecting two different Bell states.
-In contrast to the low-energy singlet state governed by the Pauli principle and the $S$-wave dominance, this second maximally entangled state is directly shaped by tensor forces beyond leading-order chiral effective field theory, providing a distinct quantum-information signature for realistic nuclear forces.
-These findings, invisible to traditional scattering observables, establish proton-proton scattering as a robust source of triplet entanglement and pave the way for next-generation nuclear Bell tests.
+Entanglement is a key resource in quantum information science, yet its properties and applications in nuclear systems remain largely unexplored.
+Here, using proton-proton scattering as a quantum laboratory, we report the emergence of a near-pure Bell-triplet state at a laboratory energy of 151 MeV and a center-of-mass scattering angle of 90 degrees.
+In this unique kinematic regime, the scattering amplitude functions as a transition operator connecting distinct Bell states.
+Building upon this emergent resource, we propose a quantum teleportation protocol for proton spins, exploiting the intrinsic Hamiltonian of the strong interaction to perform the requisite Bell measurement.
+These findings effectively bridge few-body nuclear physics and quantum technology, establishing proton-proton scattering as both a source of high-fidelity entanglement and a natural processor for quantum information.

 \end{CJK*}